 Quilts have been made, not only for warmth, but for their decorative qualities (and for the maker’s personal satisfaction) for several hundred years.

-Patchwork tended to be Mosaic (an allover design which tessellates together, such as this hexagon coverlet, or Frame quilts (similar to Medallion quilts) such as the Dorset Frame Coverlet, where a succession of pieced borders surround a central block.
+British patchwork tended to be Mosaic (an allover design made of small geometric shapes, usually pieced over papers) or Frame quilts (similar to Medallion quilts), where a succession of pieced borders surround a central block.

 Mosaic patchwork may be made with a single shape, such as a diamond, square, equilateral triangle or hexagon.

-Many designs however, use more than one shape to form a more complex design, such as the diamonds, rectangles and triangles in this amazing miniature Silk Ribbon patchwork.
+Many designs however, use more than one shape to form a more complex design.
+Hexagons are used with diamonds in this twentieth century coverlet

-However, many British quilts were not pieced from many small scraps, but used the quilting stitch alone to create the design on Wholecloth or Strippy quilts.
+Many British quilts were not pieced from small scraps of fabric, but used the quilting stitch alone to create the design on Wholecloth quilts.

 I am gradually adding more pages about the many antique quilts I own.
 If you would like to be kept in touch when other quilts come on line, then why not sign up for my occasional Newsletter (see link in Menu on left)?